John B. Randolph: 1982 election

 On November 8, 1983, Republican Bob Baker was appointed to serve out the remainder of Randolph's term.

 Personal life and death

 On June 5, 1964, Randolph married Bess Hackler in Dallas, Texas, with whom he had four children.

-On October 18, 1983, Randolph died of a heart attack in Dubois, Wyoming at the age of 65.
+Randolph died of a heart attack at the age of 65 in Dubois, Wyoming, on October 18, 1983.
+He is buried at Dubois Cemetery, Dubois, Wyoming.